Dunstable High Street project overview

-Dunstable's High Street and crossroads have played a key role in the town’s proud history, but over the years increased levels of traffic have led to heavy congestion and caused the town centre to lose some of its sparkle.
-We want to build upon Dunstable’s existing heritage to create a new and improved, people-orientated High Street with the feel of a town which caters to the needs of both locals and visitors.
+Dunstable's High Street and crossroads have played a key role in the town’s proud history, but over the years increased levels of traffic led to heavy congestion and caused the town centre to lose some of its sparkle.
+We wanted to build upon Dunstable’s existing heritage to create a new, improved, people-orientated High Street with the feel of a town that caters to the needs of locals and visitors.

 A thriving, modern high street

 The best way to prepare for the future is to invest in it.
 The High Street is not just for the ‘butcher, baker and candlestick maker’ and we wanted to redefine the experience of your local High Street, offering a promenade look and feel, with a sense of a central thoroughfare to attract shoppers and visitors.
 Dunstable will become a connected 21st-century town centre.
 Building on its heritage and green space, Dunstable will become an attractive and accessible choice for residents, employees, employers, investors and visitors alike.
 The town will bring more to a wider range of people, offering an experience that will return to the social focus of the High Street, making it stand out from the crowd and giving a renewed sense of belonging.